kunal951990/TensorFlow/README.md

 # TensorFlow

-## Steps are mentined to be proficent in Machine Learning and Deep Learning without taking help of paid courses.
+## Steps are mentioned to be proficent in Machine Learning and Deep Learning without taking help of paid courses.

 Using TensorFlow Library